How to quantify direct correlations between variables: Direct correlation

 which quantifies the information loss when $q(x,y,z)$ is used to replace $p(x,y,z)$.
 The CMI is a good measure of direct correlation between X and Y, and one can easily show that

 which is the familiar form.

 However the measure of CMI is not normalized.
-For the convenience of comparison, we can use the Jensen-Shannon Divergence instead, and define the normalized CMI $\mathcal{C}^D_{cmi,JS}(X:Y)$ as the Jensen-Shannon Divergence between $p(x,y,z)$ and $q(x,y,z)$.
-Therefore, the normalized CMI is defined as
+For the convenience of comparison, we propose to use the JS divergence instead, and define the normalized CMI $\mathcal{C}^D_{cmi,JS}(X:Y)$ as the JS divergence between $p(x,y,z)$ and $q(x,y,z)$.
+Therefore, we propose the normalized CMI as

 with $m(x,y,z)=(p(x,y,z)+q(x,y,z))/2$ and $q(x,y,z)$ defined in (\ref{defqxyz}).
-Since the square root of Jensen-Shannon Divergence is a good metric that satisfies the triangle inequality, we can define the regularized CMI as
+Since the square root of JS divergence is a good metric that satisfies the triangle inequality, we also propose the regularized CMI as

 which is also a good measure of direct correlation between X and Y.